 - Hive 2.2.0

 - Hive 2.3.3

 For Tez runtimes, Hive-MR3 supports:

 - Tez 0.8.4 runtime

 - Tez 0.9.1 runtime

 Hive-MR3 based on Hive 1.2.2 can run with any of these runtime environments, whereas Hive-MR3 based on Hive 2.x can run only with Tez 0.8.4 or 0.9.1 runtime.

-In comparison with Hive-on-Tez, Hive-MR3 generally runs faster for sequential queries by virtue of the simple architectural design of ApplicationMaster in MR3.
+In comparison with Hive-on-Tez, Hive-MR3 generally runs faster for sequential queries by virtue of the simple architectural design of MR3.
 In particular, it makes a much better utilization of computing resources and thus yields a higher throughput for concurrent queries because MR3 allows concurrent DAGs in the same ApplicationMaster to share containers.